Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Sometimes when you get so invested in a project, you kind of lose sight of why you started in the first place.
 I almost tossed the whole idea out the window.
 But then I remembered my brother’s advice—Erik always says, “The first attempt is just practice.”
 So I took a deep breath, drank some more coffee, and started over.

-This time, I took my time.
+This , I took my time.
 I laid everything out clearly and double-checked those pesky measurements.
 I used a good carpenter’s square, which felt like it might just save my sanity.
 Watching that saw slice through the walnut was mesmerizing; it reminded me of how satisfying woodwork can be when things go right.
 The sound of the blade cutting through that wood—sharp, precise—was almost therapeutic.

 The Glue-Up Disaster

 After some swearing and a good bit of trial and error, I got the parts cut out and ready for the glue-up.
 Here’s where things got wild.
 Now, I’m not an expert at joints, but I’ve done my fair share of butt joints and mortise-and-tenon.
-I figured, how hard could it be?
+I figured, how could it be?
 I clamped everything down—40 clamps, at least, or so it felt.
 That glue smelled like hope, but also like I had no idea what I was doing.

 Then the worst happened.
 I forgot to put wax paper under the glue joints, and ooooh boy, that stuff seeped out and glued my clamps to the wood.
 I panicked like a cat in a room full of rocking chairs.
 I spent the next half hour prying everything apart, cursing and laughing at how ridiculous I must have looked.
 I even took a picture of my chaos to show my friends later.
 “Hey, look at my creativity in action!”
 I joked.